 Dialogues Around Difference

-During the Fall and Spring semesters, the Committee for Social Justice hosts the Dialogues Around Difference series for students, faculty, staff and the local community.
-Past topics have included:
+During the Fall and Spring semesters, the Committee for Social Justice hosts the Dialogues Around Difference presentations for the CSU campus community.

 Elevate Mentoring Program